 - Can you tell me more about the existing demand for my course topic on Udemy?

-- Do I have to pay any fees in order to become an instructor?
+- Do I have to pay any fees to become an instructor?

 - What approval do I need to get started as an instructor?